 • All school staff, both teaching and non-teaching have a duty to report bullying, to be vigilant to the signs of bullying and to play an active role in the school's efforts to prevent bullying.
-If staff are aware of bullying, they should reassure the pupils involved and inform a one of the anti-bullying leads reporting it through MyConcern.
+If staff are aware of bullying, they should reassure the pupils involved and inform a member of the Safeguarding Team, reporting it through MyConcern.